 A Bitcoin ATM is a regulated fintech business.
-The operator manages cash, crypto liquidity, security, software, location and customer service.
+The operator manages cash, crypto liquidity, security, software, the location, and customer support.

-In Switzerland, this model can be attractive because of high purchasing power, a developed financial sector and an active crypto market.
-At the same time, the entry threshold is high: FINMA requirements, SRO membership, banking relationships, cash handling and fraud risk all have to be taken into account.
+In Switzerland, this model can be attractive thanks to high purchasing power, a developed financial sector, and an active crypto market.
+At the same time, the barrier to entry is high: FINMA requirements, SRO membership, banking relationships, cash handling, and fraud risk all need to be considered.

 If you want to start a Bitcoin ATM business, begin with the legal requirements and the profitability of the location, and only then choose the machine.
 This guide shows how to launch your first Bitcoin ATM in Switzerland: from location and budget in CHF to marketing and network scaling.